Robust Elicitable Functionals: Choice of scoring function

 for positive constants $d,d_1,d_2>0$. \end{proposition}

 The $b$-homogeneous scoring function for the VaR coincides with the pinball loss scoring function when $b = 1$.
 For simplicity, we choose $d = d_1 = d_2 = 1$ in the following experiments.

-\begin{example}[Murphy diagrams for the VaR] Similarly to \Cref{ex:mean}, we plot the Murphy diagrams for the VaR functional for the TExp(2) baseline distribution.
+\begin{example}[Murphy diagrams for the VaR] Similarly to \Cref{ex:mean}, we plot the Murphy diagrams for the $\VaR$ functional for the TExp(2) baseline distribution.

-\Cref{fig:var_truncexp_b_lambda} displays in the left panel the REFs against the homogeneity degree $b$ for TExp($\lambda$ = 2) and on the right panel against the parameter of the TExp($\lambda$) for fixed $b = 1.5$.
-We observe in both panels that the REFs are ordered in $\ep$ with larger values for larger uncertainty tolerances $\ep$.
-Note that in the right panel, for small $\lambda$, the difference between the REF and the VaR of the TExp($\lambda$) is significantly larger than the difference for small $\lambda$. \end{example} Another commonly considered functional is the expectile, which has been proposed for use in risk management in \cite{BelliniEtAl2014}.
+\Cref{fig:var_truncexp_b_lambda} displays in the left panel the REF $\VaR$s against the homogeneity degree $b$ for the baseline distribution TExp($\lambda$ = 2), on the centre panel against the parameter of the TExp($\lambda$) for fixed $b = 1.5$.
+The right most panel considers the Beta distribution as the baseline and plots the REF $\VaR$ against the second shape parameter, $\beta_2$ of the Beta distribution.
+We observe in all three panels that the REF $\VaR$s are ordered in $\ep$ with larger values for larger uncertainty tolerances $\ep$.
+Note that in the centre panel, for small $\lambda$, the difference between the REF $\VaR$ and the baseline VaR of the TExp($\lambda$) is significantly larger than the corresponding difference for large $\lambda$s.
+In the right panel, we observe that the REF $\VaR$ can be larger or smaller than the baseline $\VaR$. \end{example} Another commonly considered functional is the expectile, which has been proposed for use in risk management in \cite{BelliniEtAl2014}.
 Its elicitability is established in \cite{Gneiting2011}.

 \begin{definition}[$\tau$-expectile] Let $\tau \in (0, 1)$, then the $\tau$-expectile, $e_\tau(\cdot)$, is the unique solution to

 \end{definition}

 For $\tau \geq \frac{1}{2}$, the expectile is coherent in the sense of \cite{Artzner1999MF}.
 The family of $b$-homogeneous scoring functions for the expectile is as follows.